amolenaar/brewberry-pi/README.md

 # Brewberry &pi;

-This repo contains the code of my brewberry-&pi; home brew software, built in Elixir.
+This repo contains the code of my brewberry-&pi; home brew software, built with Elixir.

 # Firmware